 You should be checked and cleaned twice per year, or more frequent if directed by the dental hygienist.
 Regular exams and cleanings are essential in maintaining the health of your gums and teeth, and in discovering any dental problems early before they become too serious.

 At your twice yearly visits your teeth are cleaned and checked for cavities along with other important things that are checked and monitored to help maintain your dental health.
-These include:

 - Medical history review: Keeping us apprised of any current medical conditions, new medications, or illnesses gives us better insight to your overall health and also your dental health.